TAS Feed In Tariff Information

 Official solar feed-in tariff information from the Economic Regulator can be found here.

-Higher Feed-In Tariffs Available
+One Sligher Higher Feed-In Tariff Available

-- Solstice: 10c/kWh
+- Solstice: 10c

 Historical Info

-One of the 2018 election commitments of the Hodgman Government was to review Tasmania’s solar feed in tariffs, with view to new arrangements being in place from January 2019.
+One of the 2018 election commitments of the Hodgman Government was to review Tasmania’s solar feed-in tariffs, with view to new arrangements being in place from January 2019.
 The review began in July 2018 and was completed in November 2018.

 For those on the 1:1 Premium Transitional FiT, they were switched to what was then the standard current rate of 8.541 c/kWh, plus received an extra 5 c/kWh – 13.541 c/kWh all told.
 This arrangement stayed in place until December 31, 2019, after which time just the standard rate applied.